civictheme/monorepo-drupal/docroot/themes/contrib/civic/docs/templates.md

 ### But, what about default field templates

-There is a drawback (or advantage as it aligns more closely with mordern UX development workflows) to Civic in that the architecture is based at the component level rather than then field level.
+There is a drawback (or advantage as it aligns more closely with modern UX development workflows) to Civic in that the architecture is based at the component level rather than then field level.

-Outputting individual fields on the page will result in barebones output as Civic theme is relying upon the developer to provide these field values to components rather than utilising a field formatter.
+Outputting individual fields on the page will result in bare bones output as Civic theme is relying upon the developer to provide these field values to components rather than utilising a field formatter.